hdsu-bioquant/r4sc2024/day1/day1_updated/02-Quality_control.md

 There are several methods for normalization of scRNA-Seq data.
-A commonly used strategy is the log normalization which basically corrects sequencing deep in cells by dividing each feature by the total number of counts and then multiplied the result by a factor, usually 10000, and finally the values are log transformed.
+A commonly used strategy is the log normalization which basically corrects sequencing depth in cells by dividing the raw count of each feature by the total number of counts and then multiplying the result by a factor, usually 10000, and finally taking the logarithm + 1.

 Log normalization can be implemented by using the `NormalizeData()` function.